Promoting your project

 Providing HLF with images of your project is an important condition of your grant award, and it is good practice to send photos to HLF throughout the lifetime of your project.

-Use the following guides to: find out what we look for in photos, how you can submit images to us, how we use them, and the steps you can take to ensure you have the necessary consents for the images you provide us with.
+Use the guides at the bottom of the page to: find out what we look for in photos, how you can submit images to us, how we use them, and the steps you can take to ensure you have the necessary consents for the images you provide us with.

 The media is often interested to know when a project has finished or a significant milestone has been reached – they like an opening or a finale event.
 Try to get members of the public there, including local community/friends groups and schools, local celebrities, local MPs and anyone who has benefited/is going to benefit from the project.
 The more people you can find who think the project is brilliant, the better the media coverage you will probably get.